 • Store fireworks safely, away from extreme heat, any fire hazard, children, or any source of accidental ignition.

-• Water source should always be handy.
+• A water source should always be handy.

 • Light one firework at a time, then get away!